ssentongojeddy/PA_COVID19/README.md

 - Survey of mask use by county during the month of July 2020, via the [New York Times](https://github.com/nytimes/covid-19-data/tree/master/mask-use)

 ### Mobility

+- Descartes Labs cellphone mobility data: m50 - The median of the max-distance mobility for all samples in a county; m50_index - The percent of normal m50 in county, normalized to February 2020.
+[Descartes Labs github](https://raw.githubusercontent.com/descarteslabs/DL-COVID-19/master/DL-us-m50_index.csv)

 ### Policy